openspim/openspim.github.io/µOpenSPIM.md

 <span style="color:#FF00FF; background-color:#DCDCDC; font-weight:bold">(A)</span> **Positions**</br>
 This table shows the list of predefined positions, which will be acquired at each time point.
 There might be multiple positions or just one.
 A position is defined by the location where the four motorized stepper motors (X, Y, Z, and R) will move before acquiring an image or stack at a given time point.</br>
-In case of an 3-dimensional stack, the Z stage will have three location values: Z start and Z end location values, both defining the total volume of the stack, and the Z step size value, which specifies the total amount of slices/images within this volume.
+In case of an 3-dimensional stack, the Z stage will have three location values: Z start and Z end location values, both defining the total volume of the stack, and the Z step size value, which specifies the total amount of slices within this volume, whereby each slice is one image.

-1.  <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Add position:</span>&nbsp;Clicking this button will add a row to the end of the table with only the current position.
-In case a z-stack is not defined a single slice will be taken at the given location.
+1.  <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Add position:</span>&nbsp;Clicking this button will add a row to the end of the table with the current X, Y, Z and R coordinates.
-2.  <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Delete position:</span>&nbsp;Clicking this will remove any currently-highlighted rows from the table.
-You can click and drag rows or move them up and down with the arrows at the end of the row.
+2.  <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Delete position:</span>&nbsp;Clicking this will remove a highlighted row from the table.
+You can click and drag rows and move them up and down by using the arrows at the end of the row.
 3.  <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Update position:</span>&nbsp;Clicking this button will update the selected position according to the current 4D-stage positions (X, Y, Z, R).

 <span style="color:#FF00FF; background-color:#DCDCDC; font-weight:bold">(B)</span> **Define Z-stacks**</br>
-This is the place where the beginning and the end of a new stack together with the Z step size is specified using the Z stage.
+Here the beginning and the end of a new stack together with its Z step size can be specified using the Z stage.
+One has to first find the sample and a centre it in the field of view.
+By navigating through the sample along the z-axis the beginning and end of a z-stack is specified.
 1. <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Z-start:</span>&nbsp;Clicking this button will mark the current z stepper motor position as the beginning of a desired z-stack.
 2. <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Z-end:</span>&nbsp;Clicking this button will mark the current z stepper motor position as the end of a desired z-stack.
 3. <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Go to centre:</span>&nbsp;Clicking this button will move the stage Z into the centre of the defined z-stack.
-4. <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Add stack position:</span>&nbsp;Clicking this button will add a row to the end of the positions table that will include the X, Y, and R positions together with the two z-stack positions (Z-start and Z-end) and the Z step size value.
+4. <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Add stack position:</span>&nbsp;Clicking this button will add a row to the end of the positions table that will include the X, Y, and R positions together with the two z-stack positions (Z-start and Z-end) and the Z step size value.</br>
+-   It is possible to manually change any positional values by double-clicking on one of the positional entries.
+Note that this can be done during an ongoing imaging session.
+In order to overwrite all positional values with the current positions of the stepper motors simply select any previously created position entry and press the “Update position” button.

 <span style="color:#FF00FF; background-color:#DCDCDC; font-weight:bold">(C)</span> **Time points**</br>
 This table includes the information how often the predefined positions should be acquired.
 A time point can be specified once or many times for long term time lapse recordings.
+In case 3-d stacks are acquired across a given period of time, the imaging process is referred to as 4d-Microscopy.
 1. <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Add TP:</span>&nbsp;Clicking this button will add a row to the end of the time points table where the number of time points and their recurrent intervals can be specified.
 2. <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Add Pause:</span>&nbsp;Clicking this button will add an acquisition break to the end of the time points table.
-3. <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Delete TP:</span>&nbsp;Clicking this will remove any currently-highlighted rows from the time points table.
+3. <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Delete TP:</span>&nbsp;Clicking this will remove any highlighted row from the time points table.

 <span style="color:#FF00FF; background-color:#DCDCDC; font-weight:bold">(D)</span> **Acquisition**</br>
-After all positions and time points have been set up for imaging, there are a few options worth considering before starting the acquisition.
+After all positions and number of time points have been specified, there are still a few options worth considering before starting the acquisition process.
 1. <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Acquire:</span>&nbsp;Clicking this button will start the currently set up imaging session.
 2. <span style="color:#000000; background-color:#DCDCDC; font-weight:bold">Anti-Drift:</span>&nbsp;Click the Anti-drift tab to enable it with the aim to prevent the sample from leaving its initial predefined position.
 One can choose between Phase Correlation (whereby entire volume of a 3d-stack is taken into account) or Centre of Mass (whereby drifts are only corrected in x, y but not in z).
 Note that high concentrations of fluorescent beads surrounding the sample may disarrange the Anti-Drift logic.
 3. <span style="color:#000000; background-color:#DCDCDC; font-weight:bold">ROI:</span>&nbsp;Within this tab a region of interest (ROI) can be specified and applied to the field of view of the camera.
 The region is specified in the preview window of µManager.
 Select the Rectangle tool and create a selection inside the preview window.
 The window will open up by clicking *Live view*.
 When the ROI is specified, click the <span style="color:#00BFFF; background-color:#DCDCDC; font-weight:bold">Apply</span>&nbsp;button.